drogonframework/drogon-website/README.md

 ./drogon_website
 ```

 It load it's configuration from `drogon_config.json` in the current directory.
-Which is requently replaced when building the backend itself.
+Which is frequently replaced when building the backend itself.
 Please edit `drogon_config.json` in the project root to have a permanent effect.

 ### Arch Linux

 If you are using Arch Linux, the PKGBUILD file contains everything you need to build the backend.
 (NOTE: This PKGBUILD is aimed for making local builds)
 Assuming your `pwd` is in the same folder as this README file is.
-Run

 ```bash
 # We need to perform some stuff outside of the directory